Tongariro National Park Tours and Activities

 Canoeing and kayaking on the Whanganui and Tongariro Rivers are also a great way to explore this area.
 The rivers are rich with Maori and European history.
 The “Bridge to Nowhere” is a famous attraction here.
 Looking for something more adventurous?
 Try our white-water rafting trips that feature grades 3-5 rapids.
 Great for families and adrenaline junkies alike!

 If you’re into photography, you can join a 3-day personalised workshop led by the award winning photographer, Richard Young.
 The workshop covers classic landscapes, rivers, waterfalls, macro photography, and long exposures.
-For something different, you can visit the River Valley Stables for a day out with nature and friendly horses!
+For something different, you can visit the River Valley Lodge at Taihape for a day out with nature and friendly horses!
 We have something for novices and experienced riders.